Supersonic-Sites/Condesa/content/services.md

       opportunity to create something unique and new, something that encapsulates a part of you.
-Choose gold, platinum, palladium, and silver, and any kind of gemstone you can think of (and even ones you can only dream up!) for your special design. "
+Choose gold, platinum, palladium, and silver, and any kind of gemstone you can think of (and even ones you can only dream up) for your special design. "
     align: center
     id: none
   - type: divider_half